HACSATT™ – Hall’s Anatomical Common Sense Approach To Treatment

 Below are just three of many common basic scenarios where HACSATT™ is ideal.
 These scenarios assume there are no known specific injuries or causes.
 However, some injury may have occurred weeks, months or years prior but was not treated at all or not treated properly at the time.

 Obesity also may be an issue, particularly with joint pain.
-But, generally speaking, physical therapy clients in pain want some immediate hands-on treatment and potential relief, not a discussion about their weight or just to be given a series of exercises, to do in their own time, they often can’t achieve because of their weight and pain.
+But, generally speaking, physical therapy clients in pain want some immediate hands-on treatment and potential relief, not a discussion about their weight or just to be given a series of exercises, to do in their own time, they often can’t achieve because of their weight and pain and the de-motivating factors they create.

 (Even with other factors like a torn Meniscus or Baker’s Cyst or teenage growth plate issues).